ToshiroAkihabara/PiterGSM/README.md

 This README was created to help install and use the script.
 Sure, you could to use the script as a sample in your projects.

-# Installation (Windows)
+# Installation

-Create the new virtual enviroment venv:
+Create the new virtual enviroment venv on Windows:
 ```
 python -m venv venv
 ```